arielf/cuts/README.md

 Embed the doc in the perl executable, `perldoc` style.

 Why do I support the `filename:colno` syntax? you may ask.
-It seems redundant (`filename colno` would work just as well.)
+It seems redundant (since `filename colno` works just as well.)
-The main reason is that sometimes you may have files named `1`, `2` etc.
+The reason is that sometimes you may have files named `1`, `2` etc.
-This introduces an ambiguity: are these files or column numbers?
+This introduces an ambiguity: are these arguments files or column numbers?
 `cuts` solves this ambiguity by:

 - Giving priority to files (it first checks arguments for file existence)